How to Start Foodstuff Business in Nigeria (2023)

 A. Re-invest your Profits

 After reading Aliko Dangote’s biography and how he made his millions selling foodstuffs to Nigerians I would say one of the reasons why his business grew so rapidly is his ability to always re-invest the profits of his foodstuff business back into his business.
+He did this for a long time and at some point he had enough money and was able to import these foodstuffs into the country by himself.

-He did this for a long time that at some point he had enough money and was able to import these foodstuffs into the country by himself.
 This made him the author and finisher of his foodstuff business in Nigeria.
 You should apply this method too if you really want your foodstuff business to grow quickly.

 B. Diversify your Foodstuff Business